Skip to main content

 Charging stations for electric trucks

 The Pirvep Project (Recharging Infrastructure Plan for Heavy Electric Vehicles), promoted by Aedive, aims to electrify heavy transport in compliance with the requirements of the AFIR recently approved by the European Parliament.
-Aedive has presented a proposal of scope to 2025, 2027 and 2030, with a map of locations and powers aimed at establishing the objectives at regulatory and market level that allow the development of this activity with zero-emission heavy vehicles *3.
+Aedive has presented a proposal of scope to 2025, 2027 and 2030, with a map of locations and powers aimed at establishing the regulatory and market objectives that will allow the development of this activity with zero emission heavy vehicles *3

 Challenges in Meeting Regulatory Requirements